geekan/MetaGPT/metagpt/ext/android_assistant/README.md

 python run_assistant.py "Send 'When will we release this feature?' to +86 8888888" --stage "learn" --mode "manual" --app-name "Messenger"
 ```

+After running this command, you will first see a screenshot of an Android screen that has been marked at various interactive locations, as shown in the figure below:
+##### TODO Add Image
-After running this command, you will have a conversation similar to the following in the terminal, directing the Android Assistant to learn your demonstration behavior:
+After remembering the location where you want to operate, a request similar to the one below will be output in the terminal.
+Reply to it and thereby direct the Android assistant to learn your demonstration action:

 ```bash
 | INFO     | examples.android_assistant.actions.manual_record:run:96 - Which element do you want to tap?
 Choose a numeric tag from 1 to 11: